 To register a trademark, a legalised and notarised power of attorney (prepared by the trademark agent) needs to be provided by the applicant, although some countries within the GCC have differing requirements as to whether the power of attorney needs to be both legalised and notarised.
 This power of attorney allows the trademark agent to represent the applicant in registering intellectual property rights with the relevant trademarks office in each country.
 The trademark agent also requires:

-- a an electronic copy of the mark (usually in black and white unless specific colours are sought to be protected);
+- an electronic copy of the mark (usually in black and white unless specific colours are sought to be protected);

-- d a certificate of incorporation, certificate of good standing, or extract of the commercial register or trade licence evidencing the name, address, date of incorporation and objectives of the company.
+- a certificate of incorporation, certificate of good standing, or extract of the commercial register or trade licence evidencing the name, address, date of incorporation and objectives of the company.

 Enforcement of franchise-related intellectual property rights can present a number of challenges within the GCC markets.
 The courts of each of the GCC countries do not readily allow for injunctions or other discretionary remedies, meaning that it can be extremely difficult to prevent a terminated franchisee from continued use of a franchisor's intellectual property.
 As arbitration is often chosen as the dispute resolution method for international franchise agreements, the arbitration clause can also be raised in any court proceeding to challenge the jurisdiction of the court in some intellectual property disputes.